kderoulet/algorithms/README.md

 #### An aside: Big O notation

 An advantage of mergesort is that its runtime is consistant O(n log n).
 Of course, in some situations, this can be a disadvantage--mergesort takes just as long to sort an already ordered array as a randomly ordered array.
-The next sorting algorithm we'll look at has a best-case runtime of O(n) but a worst-case runtime of 0(n^2).
+The next sorting algorithm we'll look at--called insertion sort--has a best-case runtime of O(n) but a worst-case runtime of 0(n^2).

+## Insertion Sort

+Insertion sort is an interesting sorting algorithm because it closely mimicks how people might sort things in real life.
+Similar to real-life sorting, it can be quite efficient for small data sets but inefficient for very large data sets.

+#### So what is insertion sort?

+#### How insertion sort works

+#### Insertion sort implemented

+## Heap Sort

+## Quick Sort

+## The Fibonacci Sequence